nuruIstiqomah/Transcriptomic-Project/README.md

-# Transcriptomic Project-Plants
+# Transcriptomic Project in Plants-Omicslite Boothcamp
-This project focus on 1) transcriptomic analysis of plants using the GEO2R web tool to analyze Differentially Expressed Genes (DEG).
-2) basic analyze of DEG with R
+This project focus on :
+1) Transcriptomic analysis of plants using the GEO2R web tool to analyze Differentially Expressed Genes (DEG).
+2) Basic of DEG analysis using R language.